Mumin8/social-networking-platform/README.md

 # React with Express full stack project

-This is having  some  projects that may be of great interest to Your company this project comprises of two main parts
+This is a fullstack project developed with react, express and with mysql databases.

-## 1. The Frontend
+## 1. The Frontend   (reactFullstack/frontend)

-## 2. The  Backend
+## 2. The  Backend   (reactFullstack/Backend)

 	[Express.js API documentation for app.post() method](https://expressjs.com/en/5x/api.html#app.post.method)

-### `app.post(path, callback [, callback ...])`
+## `app.post(path, callback [, callback ...])`

 Routes HTTP POST requests to the specified `path` with the specified `callback` functions.
 For more information, see the [routing guide](https://expressjs.com/en/guide/routing.html).

-## I will be adding detailed explanation     .....
+## For details about the project read the readme in the subdirectory (reactFullstack/frontend and reactFullstack/Backend)